 2020-2021 New Tenured and Tenure-Track Faculty Profiles

 We are delighted to welcome each of our new tenured and tenure-track faculty members to the UTEP community.
-Many of our new colleagues have moved to El Paso from places across the globe—from California to Connecticut and Israel—while some have already been here at UTEP and are settling into new roles.
+Many of our new colleagues have moved to El Paso from places across the country while some have already been here at UTEP and are settling into new roles.
 We are grateful for their presence and look forward to the many contributions they will make as teachers, scholars, and leaders on campus and in the community.
 Welcome to UTEP!

 Assistant Professor, Department of Mechanical Engineering